Silverwood Dairy: Growth and demise

 Silverwood Dairy continued to grow after the departure of A.E.
 Silverwood.
 The company expanded in and beyond Ontario and acquired a number of smaller dairies.
 By 1984, Silverwood was taken over by the John Labatts Limited-owned Ault Foods and the name was carried on as a milk brand.
 While the dairy disappeared, the Silverwood brand continued.
-It was sold in the 1990s to Agropur and slowly disappeared.
+The Calgary branch was acquired by the Southern Alberta Dairy Pool in 1977.
+The company was sold in the 1990s to Agropur and slowly disappeared.
 The non dairy part of Silverwood was renamed Silcorp Limited (1978) and became a Toronto-based operator of the Mac's Convenience chain.
 Silcorp acquired Mac's rival Becker's in 1996.
 The Silverwood name and brand disappeared for good in 1999 when the company was acquired by Couche-Tard.